-Young people are being consulted on a new Youth Hub, expressions of interest are open for a partner to operate a Community Centre in the city, Know Your City Limit and Don’t Guess the Yes campaigns are being launched in the coming weeks, static cameras are set to start monitoring infringements at the Courtenay Place bus stop, and an interactive map is providing up to date information on the many initiatives operating and options to provide feedback.
+Young people are being consulted on a new Youth Hub.
+Expressions of interest are open for a partner to operate a Community Centre in the city, Know Your City Limit and Don’t Guess the Yes campaigns are being launched in the coming weeks, and static cameras are set to start monitoring infringements at the Courtenay Place bus stop.

 The Pōneke Promise was launched in March 2021 as a collaborative social contract in response to the community’s concerns around safety in the central city – and it’s making good progress, says Mayor Andy Foster.